 5. The potential that the project has to enhance the visibility of the scholar, department, college, and university; and

 1. Provision of regular updates for social and/or other media dissemination.
 Please send updates to, and respond to requests for information from, Tanya Butler at: tanya.butler@UND.edu.

 2. UND policies and procedures must be followed for expenditure of funds including purchases, reimbursements, payroll appointments and hiring processes.
 Please note that according to UND policy, anything purchased with UND funds is the property of UND (e.g., supplies, books, equipment, etc.).

 3. If an award results in a tangible product such as a book, article, or a video/audio recording, a copy must be provided to the College of Arts & Sciences and support for the project by UND and the college should be acknowledged.

 4. All recipients of Fine Arts and Humanities Scholarship Initiative awards are required to submit a final report to the College of Arts & Sciences within 1 month of the project’s end date or depletion of awarded funds, if that occurs before the project ends.
 The report must include a brief summary of results of the project, how funds were expended and whether or not the project resulted in publications, exhibits, productions, external grant proposals/awards, paper presentations, etc.

 Deadline and Submission of Proposals

-October 14, 2016: Proposals are due to the A&S Dean’s Office in MS Word or PDF format.
-Please submit to Carrie Jackson via email at: email@example.com.
+Oct.
+5, 2018: Proposals are due to the Arts & Sciences Dean’s Office in MS Word or PDF format.
+Please submit to Taylor Hanson via email at: taylor.hanson@UND.edu.
 In the email subject line, please type “Fine Arts and Humanities Fund.”
 Members of an ad hoc committee with representation from departments in the Fine Arts and Humanities divisions from which proposals are received will review and score the proposals and make recommendations to the Dean.
-The final decision on awards are made by the Dean, in consultation with the Vice President for Research and Economic Development.
+The final decision on funding awards are made by the Dean.